Fujifilm X-T100 vs Sony A99 II

 Studio photographers will appreciate that the Sony A99 II (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T100 and the A99 II are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the A99 II does not have a direct predecessor.
+The A99 II is a recent model that features in the current product line-up of Sony.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-T100 and the Sony A99 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.